The Bankrate promise

 Whether you’re hoping to add on a new kitchen or pay off that oversized credit card balance, a HELOC or home equity loan still presents a potentially less-expensive means to those ends.
 While there are differences in how each product works, the process of shopping around for one remains the same.
 Here are some tips:

 You know your home’s value has gone up, but you’re not sure where exactly you stand.
 Estimate your home’s equity by taking the difference between the value of your home and what you still owe on your mortgage.
-The best determination of value would come from a licensed appraiser, but for a rough idea, look at an online home price estimator like Zillow’s Zestimate.
+The best determination of value would come from a licensed appraiser, but for a rough idea, look at an online home price estimator or home equity calculator.
 Once you have a number, find your mortgage balance on your most recent statement, and do the math.

-Home equity financing requires a pretty strong financial profile, especially for lines of credit: median credit score of successful HELOC applicants is around 775, according to the Urban Institute.
-While some home equity lenders do approve applicants with lower credit scores, the rule that applies to every loan still rings true: Borrowers with higher credit scores always secure the lowest rates.
+Home equity financing requires a pretty strong financial profile, especially for lines of credit: The median credit score of successful HELOC applicants is around 775, according to the Urban Institute, and slightly lower for home equity loans.
+While many home equity lenders do approve applicants with lower credit scores, the rule that applies to every loan still rings true: Borrowers with higher credit scores always secure the lowest rates.

-“It would not be uncommon for a 20-point move in FICO score to impact pricing by 0.50 percent to 1.50 percent, especially for borrowers with sub-700 FICO scores,” says Adam Boyd, senior vice president, head of Home Equity Lending at Citizens Bank.
+“It would not be uncommon for a 20-point move in FICO score to impact pricing by 0.50 percent to 1.50 percent, especially for borrowers with sub-700 FICO scores,” says Adam Boyd of Citizens Bank.
 “I would encourage borrowers to shop around to find the best offer.”

-3. Start your search where you’re already doing your banking
+3. Start your search where you’re already banking.

-Interest rates are still on the rise, thanks to the Fed’s continued fight to tame inflation, which is especially bad news for variable-rate products like HELOCs.
-Some lenders, however, allow borrowers to convert a line of credit to a fixed-rate loan.
+Some lenders allow borrowers to convert a revolving line of credit to a fixed-rate loan.
 For example, you might opt to switch over $25,000 of a $75,000 HELOC to a fixed-rate loan to avoid the shock to your budget down the road.
+While rates seem likely to taper off as the Federal Reserve wraps up its fight to tame inflation, additional rate hikes are always possible – and that’s bad news for variable-rate products like HELOCs.

 While home equity loans and HELOCs tend to have significantly lower fees and closing costs than first mortgages, McBride still recommends comparison shopping and paying close attention to the loan proposal’s fine print.
 For example, some lenders will offer to cover the closing costs on a HELOC with a minimum time commitment.